slang25/Paket.CredentialProvider.Gen2Support/README.md

 This package acts as a shim by implementing a Gen 1 provider, that talks to Gen 2 providers.
 It has knowledge of the Azure Artifacts Credential Provider so that under non-Windows it can ask you to run the appropriate command to authenticate.

 This shim solves the problem of adopting Gen 2 pacakges with Paket while the eco-systems align.

+## Installation

+### macOS

+Create a folder named CredentialProviders under:
+`$HOME/.local/share/NuGet`

+Download the latest `CredentialProvider.Gen2Support.zip` from the releases tab and unzip the contents of into it.

+Be sure to have installed the Azure Artifacts Credential Provider, under `$HOME/.nuget/plugins`.